jdesmond91/trading-frontend/README.md

 To get started with automated end to end tests

 1. Use above instructions to start a local instance of the trading simulator
-2. In another terminal window, run the following.
-Make sure you already kicked off a local intance before running cypress:
+2. In another terminal window, run the following:

 ~~~
 npm run cypress:open
 ~~~

-This will open up a new instance of Chrome and kick off tests which I have designed to validate different functionalities of this application
+This will open up a new instance of Chrome and kick off tests which I have designed to validate different functionalities of this application.
+Make sure you have kicked off a local instance of the application before running Cypress